pyMultiVideo/docs/docs/user-guide/installation.md

 ### INSTALL_PYSPIN.ps1

-Get the Spinnaker SDK from their [website](https://www.teledynevisionsolutions.com/products/spinnaker-sdk/?model=Spinnaker%20SDK&vertical=machine%20vision&segment=iis).
+This get the Spinnaker SDK from their [website](https://www.teledynevisionsolutions.com/products/spinnaker-sdk/?model=Spinnaker%20SDK&vertical=machine%20vision&segment=iis), however the script provides a direct download link to the SDK.
 *It has only be tested using python 3.10*

 This SDK is installed on the computer and the spinnaker python api is also downloaded, and installed into the miniconda virtual environment.

 ### INSTALL_FFMPEG

-The encoder in this application uses ffmpeg so you need ffmpeg installed (by simply running [this](/_installation/CHECK_FFMPEG_INSTALLATION.ps1) script.) as well as the ffmpeg api ([`pip install ffmpeg-python`](https://pypi.org/project/ffmpeg-python/))
+The encoder in this application uses ffmpeg so you need ffmpeg installed (by simply running [this](https://github.com/pyMultiVideo/code/tree/main/_installation/CHECK_FFMPEG_INSTALLATION.ps1) script.) as well as the ffmpeg api ([`pip install ffmpeg-python`](https://pypi.org/project/ffmpeg-python/))

-### Supporting USB cameras

-To support USB cameras :

-- `cv2_enumerate_cameras` library is used for listing the USB cameras that are connected to the computer
-- `opencv-python` library is used to get the images from the USB camera

-### Other dependancies

-- `PyQt6` (Main GUI)
-- `pyqtgraph` (for displaying images to GUI)